annshress/Django-Channels/README.md

 django-channels distinguishes between either using special character (`!`) in the response channel's name. while the normal/incoming channel can only have `a-zA-Z0-9_-`

 ## Groups
 Channels can't broadcast.
 They only deliver to a single channel.
-And here comes the user of froups.
+And here comes the user of groups.

 ```python
 def ws_connect(message):